agb32/cosmadoc/docs/source/hardwarelab.md

-# Hardware lab
+# HPC Hardware Lab @Durham

-The COSMA hardware laboratory is used for prototyping and development of new systems and technologies.
+The [HPC Hardware Laboratory @Durham](https://durham.readthedocs.io/en/latest/hardwarelab) is used for prototyping and development of new systems and technologies.
 Many of the systems tested are readily available for benchmarking.

 ## DINE and DINE2